- Offer Submitted

 -

-Internet Install IssuesBefore move‑in, I discovered that the fiber line terminated in the garage and then looped the single in‑wall Ethernet drop back outside, leaving indoor‑rated cable exposed to the weather.
+Internet Install IssuesBefore move‑in, we discovered that the fiber line terminated in the garage and then looped the single in‑wall Ethernet drop back outside, leaving indoor‑rated cable exposed to the weather.
 CBH said this was the ISP’s problem, but the ISP tech showed that CBH’s mis‑routed drop left them no choice.
-The tech rerouted the cable properly—keeping all wiring indoors—at no extra cost.
+The tech rerouted the cable properly, keeping all wiring indoors, at no extra cost.
 Issue resolved, although most homes in the neighborhood appear to share the same CBH wiring oversight.

 -

-New Home OrientationThe new‑home orientation was generally positive—staff were friendly and noted each item on my inspection list—but the process felt rushed.
-Several issues they agreed to correct remained unresolved when I reinspected the home in 2025.
+New Home OrientationThe new‑home orientation was generally positive.
+Staff were friendly and noted each item on our inspection list, but the process felt rushed.
+Several issues they agreed to correct remained unresolved when we reinspected the home in 2025.
 Recommendation: do not sign the orientation paperwork until you have walked the checklist with the team and confirmed each item has been fixed.
 There were so many outstanding items that it was difficult to keep track of them all without a detailed checklist.

 -